cisco-open/go-lanai/README.md

 ## Web Module
 The web module enables the application to become a web application.
 When this module is used, a [gin web server](https://github.com/gin-gonic/gin) is started.
 The web module allows endpoints and middlewares to be added to the web server using dependency injection.
-The web module abstract away some of the boiler plate code of running the web server, so application code just needs to focus on writing the endpoints.
+The web module abstracts away some of the boiler plate code of running the web server, allowing application code to focus on writing the endpoints.

-The web module achieves this by providing the following components
+The web module achieves this by providing the following components:

 **NewEngine** - this is a wrapped gin web server.
-Our wrapper allows request to be pre-processed before being handled by gin web server.
+Our wrapper allows the request to be pre-processed before being handled by gin web server.
 The only request pre-processor we currently provide is a CachedRequestPreProcessors.
-This is used during auth process so that the auth server can replay the original request after the session is authenticated.
+This is used during the auth process so that the auth server can replay the original request after the session is authenticated.

-**NewRegirstrar** - this registrar is used by other packages to register middlewares, endpoints, error translations etc. This registrar is provided so that any other feature that wants to add to the web server can do so via the registrar.
+**NewRegistrar** - this registrar is used by other packages to register middlewares, endpoints, error translations etc. This registrar is provided so that any other feature that wants to add to the web server can do so via the registrar.

 The web module also has a ```fx.Invoke``` which starts the web server and adds all the component in the registrar on it.

 ### Tutorial
 Add a controller directory to your project.
-In this directory we will create a rest endpoint that prints hello when it's called
+In this directory we will create a rest endpoint that prints hello when it's called.
 ```
 -example
   -cmd